Green Eggplant & Habanero Peppers Stir Fry from Sikkim

 - Heat oil in a pan and sauté sliced onion and habanero peppers for 1-2 minutes until onions are translucent.

 - Add sliced brinjal (eggplants), sauté stirring it until the slices wilt and are caramelized on med-high flame.
 This will take about 4-5 minutes.

 - Add tomatoes & salt, mix well, cover and cook on low flame for about 5 minutes until tomatoes are cooked.

 - Remove the cover and fry for 2-3 minutes on med high – high flame until the stir fry is dry and the vegetables are cooked.

 - Serve with roti or rice.

-- Habanero peppers are very hot.
-Add the peppers according to your taste tolerance level.
+- Habanero peppers are very hot, spicy hot.
+Add peppers according to your taste and heat tolerance level.
 For a mild taste add no more than 1 pepper.
-For a spicy stir fry, use 2-3 peppers and for very spicy stir fry, use 4 peppers.
+For a spicy stir fry, use 2-3 peppers and for very fiery stir fry, use 4 peppers.
 Please do not add more than 4.
 You will need a gallon of ice-cream to cool your mouth and probably Prilosec for heart burn.
 I ate an ice-cream bar to cool my mouth.
 The stomach did not bother me much but mouth was on fire.
 In fact both of us ate an ice-cream after lunch.